markahrens/mytungsten/src/content/blog/2012/now-i-know-the-holdout.md

 ---

-<p>I love the Now I Know newsletters, but this one really stuck out as just awesome.</p>
+I love the Now I Know newsletters, but this one really stuck out as just awesome.